 Because we go away for about 10 days every year, I always try to run the fridge and cupboard supplies down at the end of December so we're not wasting any food.
 Which means, when we come home in January, there is a major food shop to be done!
 The only thing we grabbed on the way home yesterday was milk and bread, but I needed to stock up on everything else.

 When the fridge is this empty, it's the perfect time to give it a thorough clean!
 I sprayed the shelves down with a water and vinegar combination and gave them a good scrub.
 I usually give the shelves a wipe-down each week/fortnight before I do the grocery shopping, so they weren't too bad.
-I also took out the side bits in the door and gave them a wash in some hot soapy water (these were bad as I rarely do this step!!)
+I also took out the side bits in the door and gave them a wash in some hot soapy water (these were bad as I rarely remember to complete this step!!)

 Nothing like starting with a blank slate!

-After hitting the shops, I laid everything out on the bench-tops so I could start to categorise. (believe me, every surface of the kitchen was covered during this organising process!)
+After hitting the shops, I laid everything out on the bench-tops so I could start to categorise.
+Believe me, every surface of the kitchen was covered during this organising process!

-I then starting placing things into the storage containers I had on hand.
+I then starting placing food items into the storage containers I had on hand.
 This included 3 handled baskets, which are great for easily grabbing whatever you need rather than having to reach into the back of the fridge.
 I also have a large storage basket in which I keep everything lunch related.
 I've used this for a few years now, and still love it for the convenience of grabbing the whole basket out so I can quickly put sandwiches together for the family.